Reports are the heart of the Checkr user experience. Use the Reports page to:

 - Review actions taken during the course of the Report’s generation

 - Delete candidate data

 Checkr generates legally compliant background Reports that include records returned for your selected Screenings.
 Reports follow a simple, linear, color-coded format to enable your adjudication team to quickly and easily review the information included within them.

 Use the Candidates page to search for and view candidate Reports.
 Click anywhere in a candidate row to open the Report and review the personally identifiable information (PII) entered, any exceptions presented to the candidate, and the status and findings of the report.

 To view a report, click Go to report for the selected candidate.

 - Candidate information: Basic information about the candidate.

-- Report information: Information about the report that was run, including the initial and any subsequent ETAs, as well as an option to add a tag to the report, or download a copy as a PDF.
-(If the Candidate went through the Checkr hosted flow, a copy of the authorization and disclosure forms may also be selected from the Download PDF button.)
+- Report information: Information about the Report that was run, including the initial and any subsequent ETAs, as well as an option to add a tag to the Report or download a PDF copy.
+If the candidate went through the Checkr hosted flow, a copy of the authorization and disclosure forms may also be selected from the Download PDF button.